 Colour me Impressed!
 Why Colour in Design Matters

 Everybody has a favourite colour, something that stands out and brings positive feelings.
-One theory is that individual humans perceive colour differently, so really, everyone’s favourite colour looks the same, but they call it something different (So everyone’s favourite colour is teal of course).
+One theory is that individual humans perceive colour differently; so really, everyone’s favourite colour looks the same, but they call it something different (So everyone’s favourite colour is teal of course).
 But if we agree that most people see colour roughly the same way, we can agree that certain colours mesh while others clash.
+So how is colour used in design?

 Colour science is a field of science that studies colours, how to apply colours through technology, and the effect of colour on thoughts and behaviour, and is even a Master’s Degree in the EU.
 While the correlation between colour and its effect on moods, imagery, and behaviours isn’t concrete or the same for everyone, in general, certain colours suggest certain features for many people, and colour choice is much more involved than simply what looks cool.
 So what do these colours typically represent and when is a good time to use them?